mbartolas7/mbartolas7/README.md

 - 👋 Hi, I’m @mbartolas7
-- 👀 I’m interested in making apps and web sites and I love learning new things !
+- 👀 I’m interested in making apps and web sites and I love learning new things!
 - 📚 I'm a student at the Polytechnic Faculty of Mons.
-- 😀 Have a Good Day !
+- 😀 Have a Good Day!

+Check my portfolio for more informations about me! portfolio.mathias-bartolas.com